 destination: A reference to the cell where the image should be placed.

-[sizing]: (Optional) Determines the image dimensions.
+[sizing]: (Optional) Determines the dimensions of the image.
 There are several possible values:

-Insert image into the cell and keep its aspect ratio.
+Insert the image into the cell and maintain its aspect ratio.
 Selected by default.

 Fill the cell with the image and ignore its aspect ratio.

-Keep the original image size, which may exceed the cell boundaries.
+Keep the original size of the image, which may exceed the cell boundaries.

 Adjust the image size using height and width arguments.